 In addition to billing disputes, you also have the protection of federal law if your credit card is lost or stolen and used by a thief.
 Your maximum liability for unauthorized charges is $50, and most card companies won’t even require you pay that amount.
 Technically there is no time limit for disputing unauthorized charges, but the sooner you do so, the easier it will be to resolve the matter.

-5. Build Your Empire
+5. Build Your Empire Wisely

 Spike Lee is just one of many people who have followed his dreams and started his own businesses using credit cards.
 Plastic is usually a lot easier to get than a bank loan, especially for a start-up venture.
 But that easy credit has its downside.
 With a large line of credit on your Visa or MasterCard, you may be tempted to spend money on things not essential to your business.
 (Do you really need four-color letterhead and the latest computer?)
 If finances charges rack up faster than revenues, you’ll soon be in trouble.

 The better strategy is to start your business on the cheap, and use credit cards only as needed.
 When you do use plastic, choose a business credit card reported in the name of your business rather than on your personal credit.
 You’ll protect your credit rating from the additional debt and you will be setting up your venture as a serious entity rather than a side hobby.
 (Keep in mind, though: While an issuer may not report your business credit card use to the consumer credit bureaus, they generally require a personal guarantee — meaning you’ll be personally liable for the debt and can be sued for payment, should you default on the account.)

 6. Save at the Car Rental Counter

-Your $10 a day car rental can easily mushroom into $30 a day if you buy the “protection” coverage the rental car company will try to sell you at the counter.
+Your $10-a-day car rental can easily mushroom into $30 a day if you buy the “protection” coverage the rental car company will try to sell you at the counter.
 The “Collision Damage Waiver” is technically not insurance, but it works like insurance in that it covers you if the vehicle you rent is damaged.

 The good news is that between your own car rental coverage and a CDW waiver benefit on your credit card, you may be able to turn down that pricey policy.
 Check with your own auto insurance company first to see whether your coverage extends to rental cars and what the gaps may be.
 Then check with your credit cards to find out which ones offer free CDW coverage.
 Many will, and while that coverage is secondary to any insurance you have, it will likely pick up deductibles that aren’t covered by your auto insurance.
 You must use the card that offers the coverage when you rent the car, so make sure you carry that card with you when you travel.